cs-fullstack-2019-fall/html-lists-media-ic-Dekevion/README.md

 Reproduce the Directions list in the sample image

 ### Exercise 3:
-Reproduce the directions in sample image
+Reproduce the Definitions in sample image

+### Exercise 4:
+Add an iframe that displays google.com

+### Challenge:
+Use CSS grid to display...
+* Directions and Definitions in 2 separate columns on the first row
+* The dog image and the Google search iFrame on the second row